proplot-dev/proplot/README.rst

 This entire package has so far been written by just `me <https://github.com/lukelbd>`__ -- but I have a day job as a graduate student.
 If you have any ideas for new features or come across any bugs, I'd love to receive a pull request!

-Shout out to `bradyrx <https://github.com/bradyrx>`__ for being the guinea pig and helping me fix a lot of the initial bugs.
+Shout out to `bradyrx <https://github.com/bradyrx>`__ for being the guinea pig and helping me fix a lot of initial bugs.
 If your field is atmospheric science, check out his awesome
 `decadal climate prediction package <https://github.com/bradyrx/climpred>`_.